intervene-EU-H2020/prspipe/README.md

 ```
 > :warning:Note: if the above sed-commands don't work for you, you can of course just manually edit config/config.yaml.
 To revert all changes, do `git checkout -- config/config.yaml`.

 # Polygenic scoring for new target genotype/phenotye data
 The steps below will guide you through the process of setting up the pipeline to work with new target genotype/phenotype data.
-If your research environment does not have access to the internet and is located at a different location, you will have to make sure to transfer the entire working directory tree.
+If your research environment does not have access to the internet and is located at a different location, you will have to make sure to transfer the entire working directory tree into your new environment.
 Also, you have to successfully run at least `bash run.sh all_setup` and `bash run.sh cleanup_after_setup` before transferring to the protected research environment.
 You will also have to transfer any conda environments you are using (if any), and the singularity/docker container image.

 ## :rotating_light: Setting up target genetic data
 Target genetic data are defined using a tab-separated-values file (tsv), by default this is [`config/target_list.tsv`](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/target_list.tsv).
 This file has three columns: